kasparstartu/carrentapi/readme.md

   * unfortunately it is nowhere near finished

 * What problems and/or issues did you encounter performing the assignment?
-  * Keyboard physical and virtual layout is Estonian
+  * Keyboard physical and virtual layout is Estonian.
+Virtual has been fixed with `setxkbmap en_US`
   * personal lack of experience with ReactJs and managing CORS

 * Do you have any suggestions that may help us improve this assignment?